briglx/briglx.github.io/source/_posts/2011-05-09-organizing-technical-information.md

 date: "2011-05-09"
 ---

 I like to organize information.
 Mostly because I tend to forget things.
-Here is a template of what I find usefull.
+Here is a template of what I find useful.

 This checklist includes items that an Architect should be responsible for when creating a service.